Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 726.24 (121 chars)

-Thoughts: The carrom challenge taught me how to play with values to get to the most accurate position and value for each shape.
-I did this by changing the CSS value to px, %, em until the images looked alike.
+This challenge taught me how to experiment with CSS values.
+You experiment with values to get an accurate position.

 ### Battle 03: Push Button